WSMorrison/Hard_Parkers/DEVELOPMENTANDDEPLOYMENT.md

 >
 >At the development environment command line, migrate the models to the SQL database by running the command <kbd>python3 manage.py migrate</kbd>.
 >
->If the website is deployed, the database url will need to be updated.
+>If the website is deployed, the database url will need to be updated in the deployment platform.
+The Hardparkers website is using Heroku.
 >
 >  1. Log into Heroku.
 >  2. Open the Hard_Parkers dashboard.